THIS PAGE CONTAINS AFFILIATE LINKS. PLEASE READ OUR DISCLAIMER FOR MORE INFORMATION.

 4MyEarth make sandwich wraps, bread bags, snack packs and bowl covers that we have been using for years.
 They wash well and show no signs of wear, and they are also vegan-friendly.

-Beeswax (or plant-based wax) wraps are another product that reduce the need for cling-wrap, and they work very well to keep things like cheese fresh.
+Wax wraps are another product that reduce the need for cling-wrap, and they work very well to keep things like cheese fresh.
 They seal by heat of your hand slightly melting the wax, and as they can come in large sizes they can wrap a product multiple times or stretch safely over a long dish.
+We have tried both beeswax and vegan wax wraps and they both work really well.

-There are many tutorials about making beeswax wraps yourself online.
+There are many tutorials about making wax wraps yourself online.
 Check out my Pinterest page for some inspiration!

 are another easy replacement product.
 We find them really handy for travelling and taking a cuppa (from home) in the car, and of course they’re made for getting a take-away drink instead of using single-use coffee cups.